 The first caveat is that the egg has to be cooked.
 Raw and undercooked eggs can contain salmonella and E-coli which can lead to food poisoning.
 In addition to the bacteria that can be found in raw eggs, egg whites contain a protein called avidin which can bind strongly to Vitamin B7 (also called Biotin).
-This can prevent the body, as well as a cat’s body, from absorbing biotin.
-In humans, it is usually associated with those who suffer hair loss.
-With cats, this means that it helps the health of their coat.
-When eggs are cooked, avidin is weakened in its binding ability.
-This means that biotin will be received by the body easier.
+This can prevent the body, as well as a cat’s body, from absorbing Biotin.
+In humans, lack of Biotin is usually associated with those who suffer hair loss.
+It is similar in cats, where a lack of Biotin negatively impacts their coat health.
+When eggs are cooked, avidin’s binding abilities are weakened.
+This means that Biotin can be absorbed by the body easier.

 Yes, cats in the wild will indeed eat raw eggs.
 But their digestive systems are more accustomed to it.
 They can handle it better than our coddled and domesticated fur babies

 If you are going to give your cats eggs, they need to be cooked.
 Scrambled eggs are one of the best ways to give your cat eggs, especially if you want to mix it in with some kibble for her to eat.
 But they should be cooked properly and completely and should not be runny.
 Other options are pieces of hard- or soft-boiled eggs.

 Is an Egg a Good Meal for a Cat?